ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetActivationStatus"></a>
 ## SetActivationStatus<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API is used to set the activation status.
-It takes a string as an input parameter and returns a success message.
-The status of the activation is changed based on the input string.
+This API sets the activation status of a device or service.
+It takes a string parameter representing the desired status and returns a success message if the operation is successful.

 This method triggers the [OnActivationStatusChanged](#event.OnActivationStatusChanged)